ananddtyagi/ananddtyagi/README.md

 ## I'm Anand
 ### I am passionate about building useful tools and products for others to use.

 - 🔭 I’m currently working on:
-   - Learning about RAG
+  - Developing multimodal interaction interfaces.
 - 💬 Ask me about any of my recent projects or anything NLP related!
 - 📫 How to reach me: anand.deep.tyagi@gmail.com